marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/funcperiod.rst

 .. warning::
    Calendars are totally distinct from clocks.
 Clocks are technical: they trigger something at a given time.
-   Calendars are functionnal constraints: they trace the business date/time.
+   Calendars are functional constraints: they trace the business date/time.
-   The two notions - trigger time and business time - are actually independant.
+   The two notions - trigger time and business time - are actually independent.
-   In the retailer example, one could have chosen to have all the daily jobs on saturday (a technical decision, for exemple because saturadys are the only days when there is enough compuattion power available), one after another.
+   In the retailer example, one could have chosen to have all the daily jobs on Saturday (a technical decision, for example because Saturdays are the only days when there is enough computation power available), one after another.
-   In that case, there are five triggers on saturdays, but each resulting excution will correspond to one different business day.
+   In that case, there are five triggers on Saturdays, but each resulting execution will correspond to one different business day.

 There are many example of business calendars in scheduling plans: financial